MaxHalford/maxhalford.github.io/content/blog/lightgbm-focal-loss.md

 Note that I renamed $\gamma$ in the Wikipedia article on gradient boosting to $\zeta$ because I'll be using $\gamma$ in the focal loss definition later on.
 Essentially, $\zeta$ is the value used to initialise the gradient boosting algorithm.
 This is mainly done to speed up convergence.
 The trick is that the definition of $\zeta$ depends on the loss function.
 Therefore, we need to provide a value for $\zeta$ if we specify a custom loss function.
 By default, it seems that LightGBM defaults to $\zeta = 0$, which is sub-optimal.
 To be honest, I don't think that a lot of data scientists are aware of this fact, even seasoned Kagglers.
 It's not their fault, though.
 In my opinion, LightGBM should raise a warning when a custom loss function is used without a custom initialization value.
 But that's just me.

-The optimal initialization value for logarithmic loss is computed in the `BoostFromScore` method of the [`binary_objective.hpp` file](https://github.com/microsoft/LightGBM/blob/e9fbd19d7cbaeaea1ca54a091b160868fc5c79ec/src/objective/binary_objective.hpp) within the LightGBM repository.
+The optimal initialization value for logistic loss is computed in the `BoostFromScore` method of the [`binary_objective.hpp` file](https://github.com/microsoft/LightGBM/blob/e9fbd19d7cbaeaea1ca54a091b160868fc5c79ec/src/objective/binary_objective.hpp) within the LightGBM repository.
 You can also find it in the `get_init_raw_predictions` method of scikit-learn's [`BinomialDeviance` class](https://github.com/scikit-learn/scikit-learn/blob/0fb307bf39bbdacd6ed713c00724f8f871d60370/sklearn/ensemble/_gb_losses.py#L563).
 It goes as follows:

 $$\begin{equation}
 \zeta = \log(\frac{\frac{1}{n}\sum_{i=1}^n y_i}{1 - \frac{1}{n}\sum_{i=1}^n y_i})